Sunday, November 27, 2016

 The lack of a standardized version of the Bakunawa mythology highlights the diversity and adaptability of Philippine folklore.
 Different regions and ethnic groups may have their own interpretations of the Bakunawa myth, incorporating local beliefs, customs, and perspectives into the narrative.
 This diversity is a testament to the rich tapestry of Philippine culture and the influence of various indigenous beliefs and practices.

-In essence, Philippine mythology is not fixed or stagnant; it continues to evolve as it is passed down through oral traditions, adapting to the cultural context of different communities.
+Philippine mythology is not fixed or stagnant; it continues to evolve as it is passed down through oral traditions, adapting to the cultural context of different communities.
 This dynamic nature allows for a multiplicity of narratives and interpretations, contributing to the vibrant and ever-changing landscape of Philippine folklore.

 Bakunawa in Bicol Myths

 The Bacunawa in the sky determines the seasons.
 If the Bacunawa is facing east it tells tge people that it is the season for planting crops.
 No one dares to build houses when the Bacunawa is facing west.
-The Bacunawa tries to swallow the Moon, the luminous deity keeping the monsters at bay, Many monsters raid the earth when the moon disappears.Thus many people go out on Moonlit nights to perform Halya, making different sounds in order for the Bacunawa release the Moon.
+The Bacunawa tries to swallow the Moon (Bulan), he is the luminous deity keeping the monsters at bay, Many monsters raid the earth when the moon disappears.Thus many people go out on Moonlit nights to perform Halya, making different sounds in order for the Bacunawa release the Moon.

 In Bicolano myths, the Bakunawa was a goddess punished for her arrogance and greed for coveting the moon or moons.
 She was punished to lose her beauty and forever remain into a giant eel dragon-like being that guards the gates to the underworld.
 She coveted the god of the moon Bulan. stories tell that Bulan was so comely that even vicious mermaids would turn docile in his presence.
 Bakunawa who fell in love with the lunar god but was neglected.
 She swore to claim Bulan from the sky. thus making Haliya (Bulan´s sister and protector) her enemy.